amftnj846650059/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In software development, this translates to designing and writing code that is clear, concise, and easy to understand.
 It emphasizes the importance of avoiding unnecessary complexity and over-engineering.
 A truly skilled programmer aims to create solutions that are not only efficient but also maintainable and scalable.
 Always strive for simplicity in your designs, algorithms, and implementations, as it often leads to more robust, bug-free, and enduring codebases.
 Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, review, and build upon.

+# 2024-02-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that simplicity and clarity enhance longevity and collaboration in software development."

+In other words, don't try to make parts of your code excessively efficient before you have evidence that they need it.
+It's better to write clear and straightforward code initially, as this often leads to better overall performance and is easier for others to understand and work with in the long run.